What do trustees charge?

 The terms “ordinary compensation” includes the traditional duties a trustee is expected to perform.
 But, in some cases, a trustee will request that the court authorize “extraordinary compensation” for additional services performed by the trustee, for instance, court litigation, operating a business or managing commercial property.
 In the end, the terms of the trust agreement will likely govern the trustee’s fees.

-If you have questions regarding trust fees, or any other trust administration needs, please contact the Schomer Law Group either online or by calling us at (310) 337-7696.
+If you have questions regarding trust fees, or any other trust administration needs, please contact the Schomer Estate & Wealth Advisors either online or by calling us at (310) 337-7696.